 - Remember that medication for bipolar disorder must be taken consistently, as prescribed, even when one is feeling well.

 Avoid stopping a medication without talking to a health care provider first.
 Suddenly stopping a medication may lead to a “rebound” or worsening of bipolar disorder symptoms.
-For basic information about medications, visit NIMH’s Mental Health Medications webpage.
-For the most up-to-date information on medications, side effects, and warnings, visit the U.S. Food and Drug Administration (FDA) Medication Guides website.
+For basic information about medications, visit NIMH's Mental Health Medications webpage.
+Read the latest medication warnings, patient medication guides, and information on newly approved medications on the Food and Drug Administration (FDA) website.

-Psychotherapy, also called “talk therapy,” can be an effective part of the treatment plan for people with bipolar disorder.
+Psychotherapy, also called talk therapy, can be an effective part of the treatment plan for people with bipolar disorder.
 Psychotherapy is a term for a variety of treatment techniques that aim to help a person identify and change troubling emotions, thoughts, and behaviors.
 It can provide support, education, and guidance to people with bipolar disorder and their families.
-Treatment may include therapies such as cognitive-behavioral therapy (CBT) and psychoeducation, which are used to treat a variety of conditions.

 Treatment may also include newer therapies designed specifically for the treatment of bipolar disorder, including interpersonal and social rhythm therapy (IPSRT) and family-focused therapy.
 Determining whether intensive psychotherapeutic intervention at the earliest stages of bipolar disorder can prevent or limit its full-blown onset is an important area of ongoing research.